Patients can buy a PPC direct online.

-If you’re a pharmacy, you can register to sell PPCs and complete an online application for your patients.
+If you’re a pharmacy, you can register to sell PPCs.
+Once registered, patients can buy a PPC in your pharmacy.

 - £30.25 for 3 months

 Pharmacy teams can follow the PPC process flowchart (PDF: 112KB) for guidance on selling a PPC.

 Before buying a PPC, tell patients to check if they’re entitled to free NHS prescriptions by going to www.nhsbsa.nhs.uk/check.

 Patients can choose the start date of their PPC.
 The start date cannot be more than one month earlier or one month later than the date they pay for their PPC.